imec-idlab/libschc/docs/README.md

 The rules are layer specific and are combined in a `compression_rule_t` structure to ensure reusage over different rule ID's.
 The resulting `schc_rule_t` can be combined with similar definitions to form a context.
 This context may be reused over different devices.

+An example implementation of the rules can be found in `rules_example.h` and should be copied to `rules.h`.

 #### Implementation
 *Note: the human readability of the implementation adds overhead and requires additional research to perform proper encoding.*